 Sustainability

-Action for Children in Conflict is a project carried out in Kenya in collaboration with the NGO AfCiC that involves the use of AgriTech tools for rural agriculture in the country.
+Action for Children in Conflict is a project implemented in Kenya in collaboration with the NGO AfCiC that involves the use of AgriTech tools for rural agriculture in the country.